Santa Fe, Texas: Public libraries

 The Mae S. Bruce Library at 13302 6th Street was given to the city by Mae S. Bruce.
 The Santa Fe Community Library opened inside a former World War II army barracks in 1975.
-By 2011 the barracks became overwhelmed by the library's increasing size.
-A group of residents established a building committee; with Moody Foundation and Kempner Fund grants and donations from the community they purchased a 1920 sqft metal portable building on land leased from the Santa Fe Independent School District.
+By 2011, the barracks became overwhelmed by the library's increasing size.
+A group of residents established a building committee; with Moody Foundation and Kempner Fund grants and donations from the community, they purchased a 1920 sqft metal portable building on land leased from the Santa Fe ISD.
 The portable library was across from the barracks and by Highway 6.
 After the library continued to grow, Mae S. Bruce presented a 6400 sqft brick structure to the city in 1987.
-The library moved to the structure and it was renamed after Bruce.
+The library moved to the structure, and it was renamed after Bruce.

 Transportation

 Airports in unincorporated areas near Santa Fe include: